dhankhardeepak/React-Day-1-to-30/README.md

 │ └── faq.css

-Day - 8 :- Continuing my 30-day React.js journey, today’s challenge was all about **accessibility and user-friendly interactions**.
+# Day 8 - 🧠 Continuing my 30-day React.js journey, today’s challenge was all about **accessibility and user-friendly interactions**

 I built a **tab component** that’s:
 - **Keyboard navigable** via the `ArrowRight` and `ArrowLeft` keys